General advice about entry requirements

 The electronic travel permit must be applied for and authorised before the start of the journey; a permit can last up to 72 hours in particular countries.

 Below you will find links for a few selected Lufthansa destinations:

-* Lufthansa makes every effort to provide you with the latest information at all times; however the entry processes are not within Lufthansa’s control.
+* Lufthansa makes every effort to provide you with the latest information at all times.
+However, the entry procedures are not within the control of Lufthansa.
 As entry regulations are constantly changing in individual countries, Lufthansa accepts no liability for the validity of the information provided.